telehash/telehash-java/README.md

         * Channel id generation
             * Even/odd determination.
             * Ever-incrementing (within the scope of a particular line).
-    * LAN multicast discovery
-    * Cryptography
-        * AES now uses GCM mode.
-    * Seed hints
-        * Persist a local seed hints list, so the switch doesn't need to rely on the master seed list.
-        * DHT seed hints.
-        * Local seed hints.
-    * DHT
-        * Limited prefix seeks.
-        * Link channel keepalives.
-    * Switch
-        * Bridge support: bridge channel, advertisement.
-        * Persistent peer channels for relay (auto-bridge).
-        * Path channel for network path negotiation.

-* Opportunities to reduce redundancy
-    * Consider not tracking the remote node in a Line object.
-    * There's no need having a separate SeedNode object, if we don't track the full set of public keys for seeds.
-When parsing the seeds.json, only extract the best csid/PK for our switch into PeerNode objects.

-* Other required changes
-    * Paths
-        * ~~Support multiple paths via path arrays.~~
-    * Channels
         * Reliable channels
             * Seq/ack sequencing.
             * Fixed window size of 100 packets (for now).